skoolkid/skoolkit/sphinx/source/man/snapinfo.py.rst

   Show configuration parameter values.

 -t, --find-text `TEXT`
   Search for a text string.
+By default, all RAM banks in a 128K snapshot are searched; use the ``--page`` option to restrict the search to the address range 16384-65535 (0x4000-0xFFFF).

 -T, --find-tile `X,Y[-M[-N]]`
   Search for the graphic data of the tile at (X,Y) with distance ranging from M